anttijuu/PluginDllDemo/README.md

 You need to download and install boost and build the system library at least.
 Also download jsoncpp, run the amalgamate.py script and install the headers to /usr/local/include.

+## Building

+First build Library:

+1. cd EasyCryptoLib
+2. mkdir build
+3. cd build
+4. cmake ..
+5. make
+6. sudo make install

+Then build server:

+1. cd EasyCryptoServer
+2. mkdir build
+3. cd build
+4. cmake ..
+5. make

+And then build the client

+1. cd EasyCryptoClient
+2. mkdir build
+3. cd build
+4. cmake ..
+5. make

+After this, go to server build dir and start the server.
+After this, start the client, providing the server ip address and port as a parameter.

 ## TODO

 * Works on macOS and Ubuntu, check that also works on Windows